namshi/NMLocalizedPhoneCountryView/README.md

 ## Usage

-If you're using Storyboards/Interface Builder you can create a NMLocalizedPhoneCountryView instance by adding a UIView to your Storyboard, and then manually changing the view's class to NMLocalizedPhoneCountryView in the "Custom Class" field of the Identity Inspector tab on the Utilities panel (the right-side panel)
+If you're using `Storyboards/Interface Builder` you can create a `NMLocalizedPhoneCountryView` instance by adding a `UIView` to your `Storyboard`, and then manually changing the view's class to `NMLocalizedPhoneCountryView` in the "Custom Class" field of the Identity Inspector tab on the Utilities panel (the right-side panel)

-You can also create an instance of NMLocalizedPhoneCountryView programmatically:
+You can also create an instance of `NMLocalizedPhoneCountryView` programmatically:

 ```swift
 import NMLocalizedPhoneCountryView

 let cpv = NMLocalizedPhoneCountryView(frame: /**Desired frame**/)
 ```

+#### Selected Country

 To get the selected country from your `NMLocalizedPhoneCountryView` instance at any time, use the `selectedCountry` property.